-Torresmos come in many different forms, there is even a kind of sliced ham version, that looks like those soap bars made from soap offcuts.
-The one to look out for is torresmos from the Alentejo, usually found in tascas, the Portuguese equivalent of a “greasy spoon” café.
+Torresmos come in many different forms – there's even a kind of sliced ham version, which looks like those bars of soap made from soap offcuts.
+The one to look out for is torresmos from the Alentejo, usually found in tascas.
 Just like pork scratchings, they are made from fried pork skin and fat, but in this version much of the lard is sealed into the torresmos.
 Worth nibbling on for the intense pork flavour.

-Sericaia com ameixa de Elvas (a soft eggy cake and a crystallized plum)
+16. Sericaia com ameixa de Elvas (a soft eggy cake and a crystallised plum)

-All recommendations have been reviewed and approved as of the 01 January 2017 and will be checked and updated annually.
-If you think there is any incorrect or out of date information in this guide please e-mail us at email@example.com.
+All recommendations have been reviewed and approved as of 1 August 2018 and will be checked and updated annually.
+If you think there is any incorrect or out-of-date information in this guide, please email us at email@example.com.